WuXi Healthcare Ventures

 Series B in 2017

-XW Laboratories Inc. is a biopharmaceutical company based in Wuhan, China, specializing in the discovery and development of innovative treatments for neurological disorders.
-Established in 2014, the company has created three distinctive research and development platforms, including Prodrug and Functional Group Switch, which facilitate the rapid identification of new drug candidates while minimizing development costs and time.
-XW Laboratories aims to enhance patient compliance and reduce toxicity associated with existing medications.
-In addition to focusing on the domestic market, the company collaborates with international partners to extend its reach in foreign markets, positioning itself at the forefront of medicinal technology in the Asia-Pacific region.
+XW Laboratories Inc. is a biopharmaceutical company based in Wuhan, China, specializing in the development of innovative treatments for neurological disorders.
+Founded in 2014, the company has established three distinct research and development platforms, including Prodrug and Functional Group Switch, which facilitate the rapid identification of novel drug candidates while minimizing development costs and time.
+The company is committed to creating medications that enhance patient compliance and reduce toxicity.
+Additionally, XW Laboratories is advancing its capabilities in immunoneurology through a mitochondria-targeting platform.
+While primarily focused on the Chinese market, the company also engages in collaborations to reach foreign markets, aiming to transform the quality of life for patients suffering from neurological conditions.

 LifeMine Therapeutics